ExaWorks/job-api-spec/specification.md

 ### Layer 0 (local)

-- assumes that the jobs and client application have access to a common filesystem
+- Assumes that the jobs and client application have access to a common filesystem.

-- assumes that the client application is executed in an environment that has direct access (i.e., does not require authentication) to a local LRM
+- assumes that the client application is executed in an environment that has direct access (i.e., does not require authentication) to a local LRM.

 ### Layer 1 (remote)

-- specification of remote locations
+- Specification of remote locations

-- remote capabilities:
+- Remote capabilities:

-    - a service and remote invocation protocol
+    - A service and remote invocation protocol

-    - authentication and authorization
+    - Authentication and authorization

-    - encryption
+    - Encryption

-- file staging
+- File staging

-- standard output/error streaming
+- Standard output/error streaming

-- file cleanup (an alternative and perhaps more flexible way of doing this is to implement pre and post jobs in Layer 0)
+- File cleanup (an alternative and perhaps more flexible way of doing this is to implement pre- and post-jobs in Layer 0)

-- user mapping: if a system-wide service is deployed, there must be a mapping of the authenticated user to a local user under which the job should run
+- User mapping: if a system-wide service is deployed, there must be a mapping of the authenticated user to a local user under which the job should run.

 ### Layer 2 (nested)